What Do Bleeding Gums Mean?

 It’s common to experience bleeding gums when the earliest stage of gum disease, gingivitis, has begun to set in.
 That’s because of the harmful plaque that’s built up above and below the gum line.
 When plaque isn’t cleared away, bacteria grows and attacks the gum tissue, increasing its sensitivity.

 In addition to cleanings, our dentists can alleviate your bleeding gums and advanced periodontal disease with procedures like scaling and root planing.
-Gum disease treatments of this nature are designed to deep clean and manage the chronic condition.
+Scaling is what removes the plaque and tartar from below the gumline while root planing helps smooth out the tooth root which facilitates the reattachment of the gums to the tooth.

 2. Fast or Rough Tooth Brushing